-8.1 Timing for Reporting.
+7.1 Timing for Reporting.

-- (a) Reporting Contracts and Financial Information to the Department.
-All contracts subject to Excess Payment Testing shall be made available to the COPA Monitor and the Department upon request.
-In addition, the New Health System shall timely provide all information needed by the COPA Monitor and/or the Department to verify the New Health System's calculations including but not limited to: Allowed Amounts from claims data; case mix; admissions and discharge data; DRG Relative Weights; Actual Billed Charges; Allowed Amounts as a Percentage of Actual Billed Charges; RVUs; Payor mix; utilization; gross and net revenues by Measured Payor; and any other information requested by the COPA Monitor or the Department which, in the COPA Monitor or Department's discretion, would be beneficial in measuring the New Health System's compliance with this Addendum 1. - (b) Reporting of Excess Payment Testing.
-For Large Network Payors, compliance with this Addendum 1 shall be measured by the New Health System for the Contract Year and reported to the COPA Monitor within 120 days after the conclusion of each full Contract Year after the Closing.
-For Small Payors, compliance with this Addendum 1 shall be measured by the New Health System and reported to the COPA Monitor within 120 days after the conclusion of each full Fiscal Year after the Closing. - (c) Annual Report to the Department.
-By November 30, 2019, and by each November 30 thereafter during the COPA Term, the New Health System shall provide a report to the COPA Monitor and the Department to include the following information with respect to the Fiscal Year ended in that calendar year, provided however, that no annual report shall be required if no new contract has been executed during that Fiscal Year. - (i) A list of any new Payors which executed Managed Care Contracts for the first time during each fiscal year and a verified certification from the New Health System's Chief Financial Officer that the pricing for such contracts complies with this Addendum 1; and - (ii) A summary of all value-based and risk-based payments at the health system level, including a comparison of such payments to the prior Contract Year's value-based payments.
+(a) Reporting Contracts and Financial Information to the Department.
+All contracts subject to the Audit Process shall be made available to the COPA Monitor and the Department upon request.
+In addition, the New Health System shall timely provide all information needed by the COPA Monitor and/or the Department to verify the New Health System's pricing including any information requested by the COPA Monitor or the Department which, in the COPA Monitor or Department's discretion, would be beneficial in evaluating the New Health System's compliance with this Addendum 1.

+(b) Annual Listing Provided to the COPA Monitor.
+In addition to the other requirements set forth in this Addendum 1, the New Health System shall provide to the COPA Monitor by November 30 during the COPA Term a list of all the New Health System's Managed Care Contracts in effect as of the end of the Fiscal Year ended in that calendar year.
+The list shall include the following information (i) name of the Payor; (ii) the title of the Managed Care Contract; (iii) category the Managed Care Contract falls into (e.g., Exempt Payor, Value-Based Payor, Standard Payor); (iv) the Anniversary Date of the Managed Care Contract; (v) the date the New Health System submitted the information to the COPA Monitor; (vi) the date the COPA Monitor approved the Managed Care Contract category or terms; and (vii) the range of net revenue for the Managed Care Contract.
+For purposes of this Section, the ranges of net revenue shall be under \$5 million, \$5 million, and above \$50 million.

+(c) Annual Report to the Department.
+By November 30, 2019, and by each November 30 thereafter during the COPA Term, the New Health System shall provide a report to the COPA Monitor and the Department to include the following information with respect to the Fiscal Year ended in that calendar year, provided however, that no annual report shall be required if no new contract has been executed during that Fiscal Year.

+- A list of any new Payors which executed Managed Care Contracts for the first time during each Fiscal Year and a verified certification from the New Health System's Chief Financial Officer that the pricing for such contracts complies with this Addendum 1; and - (ii) A summary of all value-based and risk-based payments at the health system level, including a comparison of such payments to the prior Contract Year's value-based payments.